How to grow and care for banana trees

 Nearly all tomatoes may be grown successfully in pots although the larger varieties need large deep tubs (50-60cm) with good staking or support.
 Compact varieties such as San Marzano and Mama's Delight are ideal for smaller pots and great for small areas.
 Don't forget to water and fertilise your potted tomatoes as pots dry out more quickly, as per above.

-For best results always use a quality Australian Standards potting mix.
+For best results always use a good quality potting mix.